 Those who suffer from vitamin K deficiency get easily bruised.
 Sometimes, a little bump can manifest as a large bruise that does not heal quickly.

-Low levels of vitamin K lead to excessive bleeding wounds, injections, and body parts, especially from the gums or nose.
+Low levels of vitamin K lead to extreme bleeding wounds, injections, and body parts, especially from the gums or nose.

 Women may suffer from heavy periods accompanied by pain.
 Known as Menorrhagia, the condition can afflict almost one-fifth of women in the reproductive age bracket.
 Pre Menstrual Syndrome (PMS) is also prevalent more in women with vitamin K deficiency.